jacott/node-pg-libpq/README.md

 # node-pg-libpq

-Native, interface to PostgreSQL through [libpq](http://www.postgresql.org/docs/9.4/static/libpq.html).
+Native interface to PostgreSQL through [libpq](http://www.postgresql.org/docs/current/static/libpq.html).
 This module uses node's worker threads to make this package asynchronous instead of libpq's async routines as they still sometimes block but also makes the interface much simpler.